-And with that, he darted out the house through the front entrance, slamming the door behind him.
+And with that, FF darted out the house through the front entrance, slamming the door behind him.
 They heard the loud clap of the Serum projectors as they fired round after round, the General screaming over the loudspeaker, “Get him!
 Don’t let him get away!”

-Natalie grabbed Blue by the hand and they took off through the back exit into the dark night.
+Natalie grabbed Blue by the hand and they took off through the back exit into the dark of night.
 As FF had instructed, they headed north and did not look back.
 The world was against them.
 Their lives and the life of their baby would be tracked mercilessly and sought for its immediate destruction—but they ran anyway.